Heard County DUI Bail Information

 What Happens After Posting Bail

-- Conditions of release: When you are released on bail, you will be given specific conditions that you must adhere to.
-These may include restrictions on alcohol consumption, driving restrictions, mandatory drug testing, and a requirement to attend counseling or support groups.
+- Conditions of Release: When you are released on bail, you will be given specific conditions of release.
+These may include restrictions on travel, alcohol consumption, or contact with certain individuals.
+Violating these conditions can result in your bail being revoked and you being returned to jail.

-- What happens if you miss court: If you fail to appear in court as required, the bail money will be forfeited, a warrant will be issued for your arrest, and you may face additional charges.
+- Failure to Appear: If you fail to appear in court, a warrant will be issued for your arrest, and you will forfeit the bail money.